SEO ·

 • Are all having trouble in top positions on Google SERPs

-• Target the same primary keyword
+• Target the same primary keyword (aka target keyword or focus keyword)

-• Address the same user intent
+• Address the same search intent

 Diagram showing keyword cannibalization overlap.